pierky/arouteserver/docs/FUTUREWORK.rst

 - Doc: better documentation
 - Doc: contributing section
 - Doc: schema of data that can be used within J2 templates
-- Fix: blackhole filtering requests, next-hop rewriting for IPv6 (OpenBGPD only)

 Long term
 ---------